 If you have a loved one in a New Jersey nursing home facility, you should know that he or she may be vulnerable to bed sore development.
 Bed sores (a.k.a., pressure sores or pressure ulcers) are a serious concern in many New Jersey skilled nursing facilities.
 If not properly cared for, these wounds can be a very serious health problem and may even result in death.

 Brian P. Murphy is an experienced New Jersey bed sore attorney.
 He has successfully represented many elderly residents who have suffered from bed sores.
 Mr. Murphy handles cases throughout the state of New Jersey.
 If your loved one has developed a bed sore, take immediate action and call Brian P. Murphy for a free consultation

 Bed sores are wounds that develop because of continuous, unrelieved pressure on skin.
 They have four stages of development.
 Stage I is a reddening of the skin or a minor abrasion.
 Stage II is a more developed abrasion.
 By Stage III, the bed sore is developing depth by causing underlying tissue to rot.
 A Stage IV ulcer is a severe wound with depth that often reaches the underlying bone.
 These wounds develop on parts of the body where the layer of muscle tissue between skin and bone is the thinnest.

 - Shoulder blades

 Causes of Bed Sores

 Bed sores do not develop unless the body’s skin is exposed to continuous pressure; that is why they are commonly known as pressure ulcers.
-At times, nursing home residents are left lying or sitting for long periods of time without being repositioned.
-When the skin is exposed to such pressure, the skin deteriorates and an ulcer is formed.
+At times, long-term care facility or nursing home residents are left lying or sitting for lengthy periods of time without being repositioned.
+When exposed to such pressure, the skin deteriorates and an ulcer is formed.
 Prolonged pressure on the skin is commonly the result of nursing home neglect.